PaulEmmanuelSotir/DeepCV/README.md

   - keep in mind the possibility of progressive image/frame loading/streaming in a future implementation<
   - benchmark performances on imagenet, compare speed and size with L3C (use benchmarking code from https://github.com/fab-jul/L3C-PyTorch)
 - 💤add a simple open-source implementation of wave function collapsing, optimize it -> Future work : Procedural Content Generation: Use a GAN to generates slots (learn scenes manifold by semantic clusters) used by Wave Function Collapse (+ Growing Grids as space filling algorithm to determine tile shapes)
-- 💤Finish implementation of 'meta convolution layers' and try to train it
+- ♻Finish implementation of 'meta convolution layers' and try to train it
-- 💤Fix, test DeepCV project packaging and deployment and improve modularity/portability
+- ♻Fix, test DeepCV project packaging and deployment and improve modularity/portability
 - 💤Integrate Kornia (https://github.com/kornia/kornia) pytorch-based vision library as third party dependency
 - 💤Find best performing video loading library (at least faster ffmpeg, e.g. video decoding directly to GPU memory ) for a broadly used codec and implement video processing tooling (convertion, preprocessing, image pipeline application, input and target interpolation, distributed video processing, ...)
 - 💤Implement various basic video pipeline processing tools
 - 💤Create more sophisticated video inference interpolation by avoiding end-to-end model inference on each frame and by making inference conditionned on previous frames's embedding and inference
 - 💤Implement timeseries models for high-level (low dimensionality) video features understanding
-- 💤Implement a pipeline for video stiching and add support for video stabilization, audio-and/or-visual synchronization, image compression (lossless or lossy), watermark removal, visual tracking, pose estimation
+- ♻Implement a pipeline for video stiching and add support for video stabilization, audio-and/or-visual synchronization, image compression (lossless or lossy), watermark removal, visual tracking, pose estimation
 - 💤Implement more tools for faster deep learning model convergence and generalization, thanks to active learning, boosting and meta-learning techniques
 - Read more papers and implement DeepCV accordingly ;-) (generic papers which seems relevant but I didn't read yet: [Fantastic Generalization Measures and Where to Find Them](https://openreview.net/forum?id=SJgIPJBFvH), [https://openreview.net/forum?id=HJg2b0VYDr](https://openreview.net/forum?id=HJg2b0VYDr), ect ... ...)
-- 💤...
+- 💤.../♻.../👍...
+And much more features/supackages have been already implemented, WIP, or TO-be-DOne

 __Interesting third party projects which could be integrated into DeepCV__